jwickowski/codepruner.com/src/codepruner.com/content/posts/auth/how-to-configure-auth-to-be-independent-from-auth-provider.md

 It doesn't look very complicated, does it?

+## Auth flow - not, logged in
+But there is a possibility that user will not, be login:
+1. `Frontend` do a request to `AuthApi` to generate JWT Token
+2. `AuthApi` returns an error that client cannot be logged
+3. `Frontend`
+  - Can try again
+  - Or can redirect user to 401 page

+## auth flow - token expired
+Let assume user stored a token and the token is expired.
+How will the flow look like:
+1. `Frontend` has saved token
+2. `Frontend` do a request to `Api`
+3. `Api` return error that token is expired
+4. `Frontend` can do a request to `AuthApi` to get new token
+5. When `AuthApi` returns new token
+6. Then `Frontend` can retry request to `Api` again

-# Then you have the imdependency
+# You have independence
-When you use authentication based on JWT you are indepemndet from auth provider.
-If you wish you can change the provider and you just need to meed the JWT interface and its content.
+That solution is great, because you have only one point in the application that depends on auth provider.
+Rest of the application is save.
+If you wish you can change the provider and you just need to meet the JWT interface and its content.

-In that approach JWT is your own abstract any-corrrption layer.

-# Next parts
-I am sure there will be next parts about JWT and topics around auth.

-I am happy you are here, at the end of the article.
+# A little promise to you
 Can you tell me what is your approach to auth in your projects?